LPPM Responsible Sourcing Governance

 It is vital that refiners develop and publicise a mechanism allowing any employee or external stakeholder to anonymously voice concerns about the Platinum and Palladium supply chain activities of a refinery or any newly identified risk.

-Similarly, anyone else involved in the Platinum and Palladium supply chains is encouraged to contact the LPPM firstname.lastname@example.org with all legitimate concerns they may have.
+Similarly, anyone else involved in the Platinum and Palladium supply chains is encouraged to contact the LPPM at firstname.lastname@example.org or email@example.com with all legitimae concerns they may have.